bevyengine/bevy/.github/ISSUE_TEMPLATE/bug_report.md

 The steps you took to uncover this bug.
 Please list full reproduction steps if feasible.

-## What you expected to happen
+## What went wrong

-What you think should've happened if everything was working properly.
+If it's not immediately obvious:

-## What actually happened
+- what where you expecting?

-The actual result of the actions you described.
+- what actually occured?

 ## Additional information